-- · on an actual basis: - on a pro forma basis to give effect to: (i) the automatic conversion of all outstanding shares of our preferred stock on a one-to-one basis into an aggregate of 458,172 shares of common stock immediately prior to the completion of this offering, which includes 39,914 shares of our Series Seed preferred stock, 215,123 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and 203,135 shares of Series A Preferred issued to Sun Pharma in August 2017; and (ii) the 1-to-forward stock split, which will occur immediately prior to the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of common stock in this offering at an assumed public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding any additional shares of common stock that may be issuable upon the exercise of the underwriters' option to purchase additional shares.
+- · on an actual basis: - on a pro forma basis to give effect to: (i) 130,590 shares of common stock issued to an entity owned and controlled by Daniel S. Janney, a member of our board of directors, in August 2017; (ii) the automatic conversion of all outstanding shares of our preferred stock on a one-to-one basis into an aggregate of 2,061,773 shares of common stock immediately prior to the completion of this offering, which includes 179,613 shares of our Series Seed preferred stock, 968,053 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and 914,107 shares of Series A Preferred issued to Sun Pharma in August 2017; and (iii) the 1-to-4.5 forward stock split, in the form of a dividend, which will occur prior to the effectiveness of this registration statement; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 3,000,000 shares of common stock in this offering at an assumed public offering price of \$10.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding any additional shares of common stock that may be issuable upon the exercise of the underwriters' option to purchase additional shares.